NBA Defensive Player of the Year

 As part of efforts to reduce load management for star players in the league, effective with the 2023–24 season, when a new collective bargaining agreement (CBA) between the league and its players' union took effect, players must appear in at least 65 games to be eligible for most major regular-season awards, including Defensive Player of the Year.
 To receive credit for a game for purposes of award eligibility, a player must have been credited with at least 20 minutes played.
 However, two "near misses", in which the player appeared for 15 to 19 minutes, can be included in the 65-game count.
 Protections also exist for players who suffer season-ending injuries, who are eligible with 62 credited games, and those affected by what the CBA calls "bad faith circumstances".

 Winners

+Sidney Moncrief was the inaugural winner in 1983.

 Hakeem Olajuwon won the award two times.
 In 2022, the award was named the "Hakeem Olajuwon Trophy".

-Michael Jordan is one of five players to have won both an MVP and a Defensive Player of the Year award in their career.

 Gary Payton was the first point guard to win the award.

 Dwight Howard won the award in three consecutive years (2009–2011).

 Marc Gasol was the first European player to win the award (2013).